google/zetasql/docs/query-syntax.md

 </pre>

 The `ORDER BY` clause specifies a column or expression as the sort criterion for the result set.
-If an `ORDER BY` clause is not present, the order of the results of a query is not defined.
+If an `ORDER BY` clause isn't present, the order of the results of a query isn't defined.
 Column aliases from a `FROM` clause or `SELECT` list are allowed.
 If a query contains aliases in the `SELECT` clause, those aliases override names in the corresponding `FROM` clause.
 The data type of `expression` must be [orderable][orderable-data-types].